 Kelp is a type of algae seaweed that is exceptionally nutritious.
 There are about 23 different varieties of Kelp grown around the world.
 They form underwater kelp forests and grow in shallow, nutritious water.
 It is this environment that makes Kelp so effective for cannabis and other plants.
 The weed absorbs large numbers of marine minerals that dissolve in the soil when added as compost.

 Kelp is capable of meeting most of the nutritional needs of the cannabis plant.
 In total, it contains more than 60 trace elements necessary for the growth of the herb.
 These include iron, manganese, cobalt, zinc, and molybdenum.
 Many of these minerals are essential micronutrients for cannabis.
-Although only needed in small quantities, they perform important physiological processes.
+Although only needed in small quantities, they enhance important physiological processes.

 Kelp provides more than just nutrients.
 Seaweeds also help to stimulate beneficial microorganisms in the soil.
 They form synergistic relationships with plants.
 In exchange for sugar emissions, they break down organic matter and help their plant counterparts access vital nutrients.